cliss/camel/README.md

 to get the latest git version.

-With Git installed you can go ahead and create the directory for Camel.
+With Git installed you can go ahead move where Camel will live.

 	cd /var/www

-to move into the directory created by Nginx where your website should live and then
+to move into the directory created by Nginx.

 	git clone https://github.com/cliss/camel.git